TomTomTommi/bidavideo/README.md

 ```
 You can decrease `image_size` and / or `sample_len` if you don't have enough GPU memory.

+## License
+The code is under MIT license.

+SouthKensington SV dataset is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode)).
+Under this license, if you want to modify SK-SV or generate new data from SK-SV dataset (e.g., super-resolution, denoising, defocus), the releasing of your new data should be licensed under the same CC BY-NC-SA 4.0.

 ## Citation
 If you use BiDAStabilizer or BiDAStereo in your research, please use the following BibTeX entry.
 ```